Yarranabbe

 Why Henroth matters to the peninsula

-The Darling Point peninsula has historically been shaped by a small number of family vehicles holding a small number of large parcels for long periods — the Bushells at Carthona, the National Trust at Lindesay, and a handful of comparable institutional and family holders along Yarranabbe Road, Carthona Avenue and Greenoaks Avenue.
+The Darling Point peninsula has historically been shaped by a small number of family vehicles holding a small number of large parcels for long periods: the Bushells at Carthona, the National Trust at Lindesay, a handful of comparable institutional and family holders along Yarranabbe Road, Carthona Avenue and Greenoaks Avenue.
 Henroth, with its 77–81 Yarranabbe Road position, has placed itself within that pattern: a single owner, holding a substantial waterfront parcel, intending to leave a building behind it that the peninsula will keep for a long time.